srobo/team-emails/SR2023/2022-11-23-virtual-december-tech-day.md

 Hello,

-We will be hosting a [virtual Tech Day on the 3rd December][virtual-tech-day] in our [Discord](https://studentrobotics.org/docs/team_admin/discord) server.
+We will be hosting a [Virtual Tech Day on the 3rd December][virtual-tech-day] in our [Discord](https://studentrobotics.org/docs/team_admin/discord) server.

 Tech Days are opportunities for teams to spend a whole day working on their